A robust, adaptive M-estimator for pointwise estimation in heteroscedastic regression: Introduction

-The structure of this paper is as follows: In the following section, we first introduce an estimator which is consistent (see Theorem~\ref{thr control event}) and satisfies a risk bound (see Theorem~\ref{thr risk bound fix contrast}).
-So, S-minimax results are deduced over Hölder spaces (see Corollaries \ref{coro minimax}, \ref{coro minimax 2}, and \ref{coro minimax 3}).
-We then provide a choice for the contrast and the kernel (see Theorem \ref{thr oracle bound}) via the minimization of a nonasymptotic variance.
+The structure of this paper is as follows: In the following section, we first introduce an estimator which satisfies a risk bound (see Theorem~\ref{thr risk bound fix contrast}).
+So, S-minimax results are deduced over H\"{o}lder spaces (see Corollaries \ref{coro minimax}, \ref{coro minimax 2} and \ref{coro minimax 3}).
+We then provide a choice for the contrast and the kernel (see Theorem~\ref{thr oracle bound}) via the minimization of a nonasymptotic variance.
 Then, we provide a choice for the bandwidth for isotropic, locally polynomial target functions (see Theorem~\ref{Th adaptive iso}) and for anisotropic, locally constant target functions (see Theorem~\ref{Th adaptive aniso}).
 After this, we give a discussion on our assumptions and an outlook in Section~\ref{section discussion}.
-The proofs are finally conducted in Section~\ref{section proofs main res} and in the appendix, and some sample entropy calculations are presented in Section~\ref{section entropy calc}.
-Additionally, we elaborate on the parametric model and relate to important classical results in the appendix.
+The proofs are finally conducted in Section~\ref{section proofs main res} and in the \hyperref[app]{Appendix}.
+For conciseness, only the crucial proofs are presented here.
+For the remaining proofs and more details, in particular, on the parametric model and on a comparison to classical results, we refer to the longer version available on arXiv and the webpages of the authors.

-\section{Preliminary Definitions and Results}
+\section{Preliminary definitions and results}

 In this section, we give some preliminary definitions and results.
-After specifying the model, we introduce a first estimator and then derive its consistency, which is basic for the remainder of the paper.
-Then, we present a risk bound and S-minimax properties of this estimator.\\
+After specifying the model, we introduce a first estimator and then, we present a risk bound and S-minimax properties of this estimator.

 Let us first specify the model.
-The observations $(X_i,Y_i)_{i=1,...n}$ satisfy the set of equations
+The observations $(X_i,Y_i)_{i=1,\ldots,n}$ satisfy the set of equations